• Skip to primary navigation

 Instructions

-• Wash the morels quickly or swish them in cold water to clean, then allow to drain on towels.
+• Wash the morels quickly or swish them in cold water to clean, then allow to drain on towels until needed.
+Very clean morels may not need to be washed.

-• Meanwhile, heat the pan with the butter and oil.
+• Meanwhile, heat the oil in a pan

-• Put the morels back in the flour, tap off the excess gently then put them straight into the frying pan.
+• Put the morels in the flour and toss them around really well until coated.
+Remove them one by one, tapping gently to remove excess flour, then put them into the frying pan.

-• Cook until the flour coating is golden brown, if the coating soaks up to much oil and the pan gets dry, put some more oil or butter in.
-Make sure to thoroughly cook your morels.
+• Make sure to thoroughly cook your morels.
 They should take a good 8-10 minutes for a batch this size.
 Take your time and don't burn them.

 Video